PrincePL/fundraised-portal/README.md

 # fundraised-portal

-Click the main branch and go to the branches and then select the my-new-branch.
+Click the main branch and go to the branches and then select the Master Branch.
 All relevant files and directories are committed under the master branch.

 # 🎯 Fundraising Intern Portal – Full Stack Internship Task